ministryofjustice/network-access-control-server/docs/performance_testing_document.md

 The performance tests are stored in version control as infrastructure as code, and can be run by enabling the performance testing module.

-- Generate self signed CA and client certificates and upload to performance testing S3 bucket.
+- Generate self signed CA and client certificates and upload to performance testing S3 bucket using the following [guide](https://github.com/ministryofjustice/network-access-control-infrastructure/blob/main/documentation/performance_testing.md#generating-and-signing-the-performance-test-certificates).
 - Ensure these are installed on the Freeradius servers.
 This can be done through the admin interface.
 - Generate required seed data for the policy engine.
 This can be found in the [admin github repo](https://github.com/ministryofjustice/network-access-control-admin/blob/main/db/seeds.rb).